Aliases for AK2 Gene

 GeneCards Summary for AK2 Gene

 AK2 (Adenylate Kinase 2) is a Protein Coding gene.
-Diseases associated with AK2 include reticular dysgenesis.
-Among its related pathways are Metabolism and Carbon metabolism.
+Diseases associated with AK2 include reticular dysgenesis and immunodeficiency 26, with or without neurologic abnormalities.
+Among its related pathways are Metabolism and Tenofovir/Adefovir Pathway, Pharmacokinetics.
 GO annotations related to this gene include adenylate kinase activity and phosphotransferase activity, phosphate group as acceptor.
+An important paralog of this gene is AK8.

 UniProtKB/Swiss-Prot for AK2 Gene